DoubleF3lix/Java-Data-Pack-Tutorial/README.md

 - Meets the standards specified below
 - Has the proper HTML, Markdown, Quiz, etc. files

-When reviewing a guide, download the pull request contents into a copy of your local repository and launch an HTTP server to fully test out all changes.
+When reviewing a guide, download the pull request contents into a copy of your local repository and launch an HTTP server (you can use `SERVER.bat` to do this for you) to fully test out all changes.
 This is to ensure things that look right at first glance work properly (such as quizzes, hyperlinks, formatting, and images).

 Any guide that plainly shows a lack of effort will be rejected.